zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_03_en-US_GRANDFATHER_PARADOX.md

 ## Abstract

 This protocol establishes the definitive RTM resolution to the classical "Grandfather Paradox" and all related temporal causality violations.
-The framework demonstrates that retroactive self-modification is not merely difficult or forbidden—it is **structurally impossible** within the physics of the cascade architecture.
+The framework demonstrates that retroactive self-modification is not merely difficult or forbidden, it is **structurally impossible** within the physics of the cascade architecture.

 You cannot jump back to your original reality at a point before your departure.
 Attempting to do so would violate the most fundamental principle of the RTM universe: **causal integrity**.